-Weave Scope is a visualization, and monitoring tool for Docker and Kubernetes.
-It provides a top down view into your app as well as your entire infrastructure, and allows you to diagnose any problems with your distributed containerized app, in real time, as it being deployed to a cloud provider.
+Weave Scope is a visualization and monitoring tool for Docker and Kubernetes.
+It provides a top down view into your app as well as your entire infrastructure, and allows you to diagnose any problems with your distributed containerized app, in real time, as it is being deployed to a cloud provider.

 To install Scope on your local Docker machine, run the following commands:

 sudo curl -L git.io/scope -o /usr/local/bin/scope sudo chmod a+x /usr/local/bin/scope scope launch

 Scope can be used in standalone mode, where you deploy it locally onto your hosts, or you can use Weave Scope in Weave Cloud.
 Scope can be deployed to Kubernetes, DCOS and ECS clusters.
 See Installing Weave Scope for more information.

 Microservices-based architecture poses significant challenges when deployed to Docker containers in the cloud.
 Microservices tend to be dynamic with many distributed components, which can make monitoring difficult.
 But with Weave Scope, visualizing network bottlenecks, troubleshooting CPU consumption and memory leaks is simplified.
 With Views, you can quickly examine various metrics about your containerized app.

 Weave Scope generates a map of your processes, containers and hosts, so that you can understand, monitor, and control your applications.